KrishKrosh/OpenMultitouchSupport/README.md

 # OpenMultitouchSupport

+**This is a fork of [Kyome22/OpenMultitouchSupport](https://github.com/Kyome22/OpenMultitouchSupport) with some added features.**

+It adds support for:
+- Listing all available devices
+- Selecting a device
+- Getting device name

+---

 This enables you easily to observe global multitouch events on the trackpad (only default device).
 I created this library to make MultitouchSupport.framework (Private Framework) easy to use.